cosminbucur/upskill/concepts/3 project/specs.md

 ### (Optional) Security

-Only authenticated and authorized users should be able to use the created web service.
-Please choose any authentication mechanism like for example JWT.
+Only authenticated and authorized users should be able to use the created web service using any authentication mechanism.

 ---